guardian/dotcom-rendering/README.md

 This guide will help you get the `dotcom-rendering` application running on your development machine.

+After completing this setup guide, we would greatly appreciate it if you could complete our [dotcom-rendering setup questionnaire](https://docs.google.com/forms/d/e/1FAIpQLSdwFc05qejwW_Gtl3pyW4N22KqmY5zXoDKAUAjrkOwb2uXNcQ/viewform?vc=0&c=0&w=1).
+It should only take 3 minutes and will help us improve this documentation and the setup process in the future.
+Thank you! 🙏

 If you're new to JavaScript projects, if you're trying to integrate with other applications or if you prefer to take things slow, we also have a more [detailed setup guide](docs/contributing/detailed-setup-guide.md).

 ### Install Node.js